syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 Essential DocIO allows you to manipulate an existing Word document, RTF, HTML and Plain text files.
 You can modify the documents either by manipulating DocIO’s DOM or by using DocIO’s built-in functionalities such as Find and Repalce, replacing bookmark contents etc.

-Here, you can see how an existing Word document is loaded into DocIO’s DOM, replace an existing content with another and finally save the Word document.
+Here, you can see how an existing Word document is loaded into DocIO’s DOM, replaces an existing content with another and finally saves the Word document.

-You can open an existing Word document either by using constructor of WordDocument class or by using Open method of WordDocument class which reads the document and populate DocIO’s DOM.
-The following code snippet shows how to load an existing document.
+You can open an existing Word document either by using constructor of WordDocument class or by using Open method of WordDocument class that reads the document and populates DocIO’s DOM.
+The following code example shows how to load an existing document.

 {% highlight c# %}
 [C#]

-//Load an existing Word document into DocIO instance
+//Loads an existing Word document into DocIO instance

 WordDocument document = new WordDocument("Giant Panda.docx");

-//Replace the word "bear" as "panda"
+//Replaces the word "bear" as "panda"

 document.Replace("bear", "panda", false, true);

-//Save the Word document
+//Saves the Word document

 document.Save("Result.docx");

-//Close the document
+//Closes the document

 document.Close();